 Meningitis is a condition in which there is an inflammation of the meninges of the brain secondary to an infection of the cerebrospinal fluid.
 The brain and the spinal cord are covered by three protective layers collectively called Meninges.
-The outermost layer is called the Dura mater and the innermost layer is called Pia mater.
+The outermost layer is called the Dura mater and the innermost layer is called the Pia mater.
 In between these two layers is the Arachnoid mater.
 A fluid called the Cerebro Spinal Fluid (CSF) circulates within the brain and the spinal cord.
 It is also present between the Arachnoid mater and the Pia mater.

-Is Meningitis a Medical emergency?
+Is Meningitis a Medical Emergency?

-Meningitis which develops over a few hours or a few days is called Acute Meningitis.
+Meningitis that develops over a few hours or a few days is called Acute Meningitis.
 This is a life-threatening condition and the person must be rushed to the hospital immediately.
 Any delay in diagnosis or treatment may lead to severe and life-threatening complications.

 - Acute Meningitis: The condition develops within a few hours or days

 - Chronic Meningitis: The condition develops over a month.
 The symptoms remain for over 1 month.

 The two most common causes are Viral and Bacterial infections.
 Between these two, viral Meningitis is more common while bacterial Meningitis is more dangerous.

 Bacterial Meningitis: A bacteria might infect the meninges in several ways:

 - After infecting an organ in the body such as the lungs, the germs might spread to the meninges

 - An ear infection or a sinus infection can spread to the meninges